nens/threedi-docs/source/e_results_analysis_tutorial.rst

 Viewing the schematisation
 --------------------------

-We will load the schematisation in the 3Di Modeller Interface to view (and eventually modify) its contents.
+We will load the schematisation in the 3Di Modeller Interface to view it.
+Later in this tutorial we will also make some modifications.
 The schematisation can be loaded by following these steps:

 #) In the 3Di Schematisation Editor toolbar, click the *Load from Spatialite* button (|load_from_spatialite|).
 Paste the previously copied path to the spatialite and click *Open*.